j7168908jx/j7168908jx.github.io/_posts/2023-02-22-optimizing-eigen-code.md

 Function cost: 70869 us
 ```

-Oh no that drastically reduce long vector operation speed.
-Let's get it back... and how about put more computation into the single statement?
+Oh no, that drastically reduces long vector operation speed.
+Let's get it back... and how about putting more computation into the single statement?

 ```c++
 // [1f]